deemp/clerk/README.md

 volumeData = Volume <$> [1 ..
 10]
 ```

-To pass the constants references in a structured way, we make a helper type.
+To pass the constants references in a structured way, I make a helper type.

 ```haskell
 data ConstantsRefs = ConstantsRefs